 If you need help with MFO during the summer, either with the course content or with technical/software problems, send an email to mfo [at] indiana [dot] edu for assistance.
-If you are enrolled in T109 online in the fall or spring semesters, you should contact the Associate Instructor in charge of the class.
+If you are enrolled in T109 online in the fall or spring semester, you should contact the Associate Instructor in charge of the class.

 I am an incoming music major.
 I did not successfully complete MFO during the summer.
 Can I still take T151 in the fall?

 No. In order to be sure that you will be able to take T151 a year later, you should probably take T109.
 If you find the material very difficult, you may find it preferable to take the traditional T109 rather than the online section, so that you can receive personal assistance in a classroom setting.
 Remember that the traditional T109 class is offered only during the fall semester.
 You do have the option to attempt MFO again the following summer, but if you fail to complete it again, that will delay your progress another year.

 I’m a non-music major, and I would like to take T151.
 I didn’t find out about MFO until the first day of classes in the fall semester.
 What can I do?